hrlics/SemDI/README.md

 ## A Quick Checkout

-We have provided a jupyter notebook to run fast evaluation on ESC, ESC<sup>*</sup>, and CTB:
+We have provided a jupyter notebook to run fast evaluations on ESC, ESC<sup>*</sup>, and CTB:

 ```eval
 src/evaluate_demo.ipynb